 When reached by phone, Gilchrist II admitted he was the owner of 235 Marston and said he was trying to come up with financing to fix the joint up.

 "No, I'm not a speculator," he insisted.
 "I'm trying to fix it up.
 I'm trying to find the money right now."

 When asked if his political connections were helping him to keep a building he was no longer entitled to own, Deuce said: "Thank you for calling me."

 He is polite, if nothing else.

-It gives one little confidence to know that a man asking to hold the second highest position in a state with a $57 billion budget can't manage finances on a rental property that endangers the lives of children and adults alike.
+It gives one little confidence to know that a man asking to hold the second-highest position in a state with a $57-billion budget can't manage finances on a rental property that endangers the lives of children and adults.

 Then again, what's really expected out of a lieutenant governor but a few cheap votes?
 The job doesn't seem all that taxing.
 Brian Calley, was able to do it while earning an M.B.A from Harvard, as Flint was being poisoned.

-If you think it's Whitmer's Republican opponent Bill Schuette who tipped me off, you'd be wrong.
+If you think Whitmer's Republican opponent, Bill Schuette, tipped me off, you'd be wrong.
 It was the citizens of the North End.

 "They all the same," McCray said, inspecting Deuce's open sewer trench.
 "None of them really gives a damn.
 Man, somebody's gonna get hurt in that."

-Neighbor Tommy McCray has a message in video for Garlin Gilchrist II.
+Tommy McCray, a neighbor, has a 10-second message for Garlin Gilchrist II: